 So far this review only looked at the basic services of fees, limits and availability.
 Therefore, we decided to add a small honourable mention section for a card that didn’t exactly fit in our categories but that offers some unique features and might be of interest to our users.

 The honorable mention in the US goes to Fold App.
 Fold App is a service that allows users to buy gift cards for their favourite retailers like Uber, Amazon or Nike and earn Bitcoin in return.
 You can pay for the gift card with a normal debit card or through the Bitcoin Lightning network.
-This service has been hugely popular by itself but just this week Fold announced the launch of a new Fold branded debit card that allows users to spend at any merchant and earn 1-2% Bitcoin rewards on every purchase.
+This service has been hugely popular by itself but now Fold announced the launch of a new Fold branded debit card that allows users to spend at any merchant and earn 3% Bitcoin rewards on every purchase.